natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Netz.md

 * 20 mm Vulcan cannon has high velocity and rate of fire
 * Able to carry a drop tank to extend flight time
 * Has access to a wide range to air-to-ground loadouts
 * Access to 6 x AIM-9L Sidewinder  or 6 x Python 3 missiles
 * Python 3 missiles are very potent IR-guided missiles
 * Bubble canopy with excellent unobstructed 360° visibility gives great situational awareness in simulator mode

 '''Cons:'''

 * Consumes fuel quickly
 * No radar-guided AAMs
+* The AGM 65 B does not have access to a thermal camera, which limits its use due to weather conditions

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->